Israel to offer 3rd COVID booster shot to older citizens

 The decision comes at a time of rising infections and signs that the vaccine’s efficacy dwindles over time.

 Anyone over 60 who was vaccinated more than five months ago will be eligible.
-Bennett said the country’s new president, Isaac Herzog, would be the first to get the booster on Friday.
-It will be offered to the general public on Sunday.
+Bennett said the country's new president, Isaac Herzog, would be the first to get the booster on Friday.
+It will also be offered to the general public.

 Bennett, who is 49, said his first call after the news conference would be to his mother to encourage her to get her booster shot.